Paris cleans up as Macron prepares response to yellow vests

 In the centre of the square, a banner hanging from the bronze statue of Marianne, symbol of the French republic, read: “Give back the money”.

-Macron’s last major address to the nation was on Nov 27, when he said he would not be bounced into changing policy by “thugs”, but following last week’s riots, the government offered a string of concessions to try and soothe public anger, scrapping planned fuel hikes planned and freezing energy prices.
+Macron’s last major address to the nation was on Nov 27, when he said he would not be bounced into changing policy by “thugs”.

 “The President of the Republic will ... make important announcements,” government spokesman Benjamin Griveaux said on LCI television on Sunday.
 He gave no other details about the timing, content or format of the speech.